-IS 303 Essentials of Management Information Systems (3 Credits)
+IS 303 Essentials of Management Information Systems

-An examination of how information systems are used in the corporate world to enhance and achieve goals and objectives.
+(3 Cr) An examination of how information systems are used in the corporate world to enhance and achieve goals and objectives.
 The emphasis is on how managers use different MIS methodologies in a variety of situations.
 Functional business areas such as financial information systems, information security, operational production systems and business planning are used to enhance the learning process.

-Prerequisite: Junior Level standing or above and IT111
+Prerequisite: Junior standing, IT111